SkylineCommunications/dataminer-docs/connector-help/connector_help/UHP Networks NMS.md

 This page displays all **Networks** that are defined in the NMS, with the **number of remotes** in the network, **C/N of stations and controllers**, and **Rx and Tx traffic** **rates**.

-Via the Networks page button, you can access the **Networks Enable/Disable** subpage, where you can enable or disable DVEs for the available networks in the NMS.It also features a toggle button that allows you to enable or disable the automatic creation of DVEs.
+Via the Networks page button, you can access the **Networks Enable/Disable** subpage, where you can enable or disable DVEs for the available networks in the NMS.
+It also features a toggle button that allows you to enable or disable the automatic creation of DVEs.

 ### Controllers